hannesdatta/data-spotify-playlist-ecosystem/doc/readme_database1.txt

 2.13 Does the dataset relate to people?
      If not, you may skip the remaining questions in this section.

 	Music artists and playlist curators.
+Some of the playlist curators are individual users of Spotify.

 2.14 Does the dataset identify any subpopulations (e.g., by age, gender)?
      If so, please describe how these subpopulations are identified and